 What are the possible side effects of sunitinib (Sutent)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using sunitinib and call your doctor at once if you have a serious side effect such as:

-- swelling of your ankles or feet, feeling short of breath (even with mild exertion);
+- feeling short of breath (even with mild exertion), swelling in your ankles or feet;

 - missed menstrual periods;